natcap/invest.users-guide/source/en/urban_cooling_model.rst

 -----------------------------------
 Distance (meters) over which large urban parks (>2 ha) have a cooling effect.
 See a short review in Zardo et al. 2017, including a study that reports a cooling effect at a distance five times tree height.
 In the absence of local studies, an estimate of 450m can be used.

-Baseline Air Temperature
+Reference Air Temperature
 ------------------------
-Rural reference temperature (°C) can be obtained from local temperature stations or global climate data.
+Rural reference air temperature (°C) can be obtained from local temperature stations or global climate data.

 Magnitude of the UHI Effect
 ---------------------------